angrybacon/doomsday-wiki/markdown/articles/2022/01/17/zero-respect.md

 ### Lands

-- **Respect**: Endurance, Red-Elemental Blast, Sphere of Resistance
+- **Respect**: Endurance, Red Elemental Blast, Sphere of Resistance
 - **Disrespect**: Choke, Wasteland, Ghost Quarter
 - **Take out**: 1 Duress, 1 Thoughtseize, 1 Street Wraith, 2 Preordain or 1-2
   Daze
 - **Bring in**: 4 Force of Negation, 1 Thassa's Oracle, 1 Chain of Vapor

-Lands very much has done a lot of work to try and shore up their combo match ups.
-Nowadays you can expect to see both permanent and stack based interaction to join their usual share of mana denial elements.
+Lands very much has done a lot of work to try and shore up their combo matchups.
+Nowadays you can expect to see both permanent and stack-based interaction to join their usual share of mana denial elements.
 The trick here is to just make sure you can keep up {U}{U} post Doomsday and to retain :card[CoS] in case of REB or the occasional rogue Chalice.
-Don't ever try and fight them with grave hate vs the Loam plan, it's not worth it.
+Don't ever try and fight them with grave hate vs. the Loam plan, it's not worth it.

 :::row{variant=centered}
 - Life from the Loam